jenniferlu123/robo-advisor/README.md

 # Introduction:

-The goal of this python application is to automate the process of providing clients or users with stock trading recommendations.
-Specifically, users will be able to enter one or more stock or cryptocurrency symbols (tickers) and provide historical trading data as well as a recommendation as to whether or not the user should buy the given stocks or cryptocurrencies.
+The goal of this python application is to automate the process of providing clients/users with stock trading recommendations.
+Specifically, users will be able to enter one or more stock or cryptocurrency symbols (tickers) and the program will provide historical trading data as well as a recommendation as to whether or not the user should buy the given stocks or cryptocurrencies.

 # Prerequisites: